The Essentials Handbook Medicity

 Facility Management and Safety

 The management and safety of the hospital facility is an important part of quality improvement and patient safety.
-A Safety and Risk Management Committee has been constituted to act as an advisory body, with Director as its chairperson.
+A Safety Committee has been constituted to act as an advisory body, with Director as its chairperson.
 The committee conducts extensive safety rounds of the facility and offers suggestions for improvement, where necessary.
-The safety manual has been compiled by the Safety and Risk Management Committee, which gives information on staff response to hazardous situations.
+The safety manual has been compiled by the safety committee, which gives information on staff response to hazardous situations.
 A disaster plan has also been formulated.
 Mock drills for external and internal disasters are conducted.
 A policy for hazardous materials that must be strictly followed by all staff members has also been formulated.

 The basic responsibilities of the staff are: